wazo-platform/euc-plugins-js-sdk/documentation/docs/plugins/configuration.md

 displayed_sidebar: pluginsSidebar
 ---

-# Configuration your plugins with the Wazo Portal
+# Configuration Your Plugin

 :::caution
 This part is still in development process, changes may happen frequently to the schema.
 :::

-## Manifest file
+## Manifest File

 This files describes how your plugin is integrated into a Wazo's Product.
-Using one or multiple manifest file you can customize all the Wazo E-UC (Web, Desktop, Portal and Mobile).
+Using one or multiple manifest file you can customize all the Wazo E-UC Products (Web, Desktop, Portal and Mobile).

-### Example of a Manifest file
+### Example of a Manifest File

 You must provide the following information in a manifest file (json format) that will be hosted in your environment.